 Dull knives force you to apply more pressure to achieve the cut you want, and pressing down harder can cause the knife to slip.
-So not only do you cut yourself, but you cut yourself worse because of the additional force involved.
+So not only do you cut yourself, but you cut yourself worse because you were applying more force to the knife.

 What You'll Need

 To visualize this, picture 90 degrees, which is straight up and down.
 Then imagine half of that, which is 45 degrees.
 And then another half of that is 22 1/2 degrees.
 Don't worry about the half degree.
-But do consult your knife's manufacturer to verify the correct angle you should be using.
+But do consult the technical info that came with your knife, or check with the manufacturer to verify the correct angle you should be using.

 - Place the whetstone on a cutting board or countertop, with the coarse grit face up.
 Place a wet paper towel underneath the stone can help keep it from sliding.

 - With one hand, grasp the knife by the handle and hold the edge of the knife against the stone, point-first, with the cutting edge meeting the stone at around a 22-degree angle.
 You can stabilize the blade with your other hand.

 - With moderate pressure, slide the blade forward and across the whetstone, covering the entire length of the blade and keeping the blade flush against the stone at a constant 22-degree angle.

 - Do this ten times, then flip the knife over and give the other side of the blade ten strokes on the whetstone.

 - Now flip the whetstone over to the fine grit side and give each side of the blade ten strokes.